 First quarter in summary

-- The Easter holiday fell partly in March, so the quarter is not fully comparable with the first quarter of 2017.
-It is estimated that calendar effects affected net sales negatively by approximately 4 percentage points.
+- The 2019 Easter holiday fell in April, which is why the quarter is not fully comparable with the first quarter 2018.
+Calendar effects are estimated to have impacted net sales positively by 3 to 4% due to the late Easter.

 CEO’s comments in summary